 Some organizations want to have different areas of their business setting goals in different timeframes.
 For example, one country, department, or continent may be setting goals in line with the fiscal year, whereas the rest of the organization is using the calendar year.
 We wouldn’t recommend this, particularly if you’re just starting out with OKRs.
 But if you’d like to achieve this in Perdoo, there are two options available to you:

-- If you’d like to view these separate timeframes on your Roadmap, you’ll need to add these timeframes under a separate cadence.
+If you’d like to view these separate timeframes on your Map, you’ll need to add these timeframes under a separate cadence.
 To do this, read the instructions above to add a new custom cadence, and set up new timeframes.
-You will then be able to see this new cadence (and its OKRs) in your Roadmap alongside your other cadence.
+You will then be able to see this new cadence (and its OKRs) on your Map alongside your other cadence.